DeeNewcum/dotfiles/README.md

 ## My background ##

-I use 5 unix boxes on a daily basis, so checking in my dotfiles is a must.
+I use five unix boxes on a daily basis, so checking in my dotfiles is a must.

 I often work in Ubuntu, RHEL, and Solaris.
 And that's Solaris 9, on boxes I don't control so I can't install a modern GNU toolset, so there are various tricks here to coerce Solaris 9 to behave in similar ways to modern OS's.